EU to launch antitrust probe into BlackRock-MSC port deal in Spain

-BlackRock and MSC's bid for most of CK Hutchison’s global port operations faces a hurdle in Europe with EU antitrust regulators set to investigate the Spanish portion of the deal, a person with direct knowledge of the matter said on Thursday.
+BlackRock and MSC's bid for CK Hutchison's terminal at Barcelona port faces a hurdle with EU antitrust regulators set to investigate the Spanish deal, a person with direct knowledge of the matter said on Thursday.

 Hong Kong tycoon Li Ka-shing’s CK Hutchison wants to sell its 80 per cent holding in the $22.8 billion ports business, which encompasses 43 ports in 23 countries, a politically sensitive deal that has been caught up in China-U.S. tensions.